A categorical invariant for cubic threefolds: A higher dimensional example: cubic fourfolds containing a plane

 Take two such cubic fourfolds $Y_1$ and $Y_2$ with the additional requirement that the lattices $L_1$ and $L_2$ which are the saturations of $\langle H_1^2,Q_1,T_1\rangle$ and $\langle H_2^2,Q_2,T_2\rangle$ have different discriminant greater than $8$ (here $H_1$ and $H_2$ are the hyperplane sections of $Y_1$ and $Y_2$) and coincide with $\NS_2(Y_1)$ and $\NS_2(Y_2)$.
 Recall that the discriminant of $L_i$ is just the order of the finite group $L_i\dual/L_i$.

-Let us show that $Y_1$ and $Y_2$ satisfy $(\ast)$ (or better the relaxed condition in Remark \ref{rmk:ps}), i.e.\ the singular locus of the fibres of $\pi':\kq_i\to\PP^2$ is at most one point.
+Let us show that $Y_1$ and $Y_2$ satisfy $(\ast)$, namely that the singular locus of the fibres of $\pi':\kq_i\to\PP^2$ is at most one point.
 Suppose, without loss of generality, that $\kq_1$ contains a fiber $Q$ which is union of two (distinct) planes $P_1$ and $P_2$.
 An easy computation shows that

 for $i\in\{1,2\}$.
 In particular, $P$, $P_1$ and $P_2$ are distinct classes in $\NS_2(Y_1)$ and the sublattice $N$ of $\NS_2(Y_1)$ which is the saturation of the lattice $\langle H^2, P, P_1,P_2\rangle$ has rank bigger than $3$, contradicting the choice of $Y_1$.
 The case where a fibre degenerates to a double plane is similar and left to the reader.